jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ![*Preparing to Install*](images/Chapter-03/ubuntu-install/preparing-to-install-450.png "Preparing to Install")

-This would include things such as Adobe Flash, codecs to playback MP3, and potentially proprietary AMD or NVIDEA graphics drivers.
+This would include things such as Adobe Flash, codecs to playback MP3, and potentially proprietary AMD or Nvidia graphics drivers.
 Your choice and these can always be added later on demand.
 The final option is to install updates while downloading - this will add time to the install but also save you from having to launch the update script upon first login.

 For installation type you will be presented with default options such as *ERASE DISK AND INSTALL UBUNTU*.
 In addition there are options for enabling full disk encryption for securing your install data.
 The third option listed is to install using the LVM method of partitioning, which will be covered in chapter 12.
 The fourth option is for a custom partitioning, which is helpful in cases when you are installing multiple operating systems and create a multi-boot system.